 We are founders and active members of industry stewardship programmes such as the Aluminium Stewardship Initiative (ASI), and are the only aluminium producer to have our product ASI-certified as responsible throughout its life cycle.
 Focusing on responsible production and supply also allows us to innovate and improve performance.
 Our Aluminium business, for example, has one of the lowest carbon footprints in the industry and produces RenewAl™, a low-carbon aluminium brand.

-In 2020, our Kennecott copper operations in the US became the first in the world to be awarded the Copper Mark, the industry’s first and only independent assurance programme – verifying our copper is responsibly produced.
-Originally developed by the International Copper Association with input from stakeholders including customers, NGOs and producers, the Copper Mark assures our copper meets the highest environmental and social standards, including a transparent and responsible supply chain.
+In 2020, our Kennecott operations in the US and Oyu Tolgoi operations in Mongolia became the first in the world to be awarded the Copper Mark, the industry’s first and only independent assurance programme – verifying the copper is responsibly produced.
+Originally developed by the International Copper Association with input from stakeholders including customers, NGOs and producers, the Copper Mark assures the copper meets the highest environmental and social standards, including a transparent and responsible supply chain.